Looooong/UnityAsyncImageLoader/README.md

 ### Load Image Synchronously

-The synchronous variants are the same as the  asynchronous counterparts but without `Async` prefix in theirs name.
+The synchronous variants are the same as the  asynchronous counterparts but without `Async` suffix in theirs name.
 They are useful for debugging and profiling within a frame.

 ```cs
   var imageData = File.ReadAllBytes();